 Once you learn the basics of wave riding, the world is your oyster.
 Or rather, the Cornish coast is your surf playground.
 There are numerous beaches, coves, inlets and headlands which attract Atlantic swells and create fun, rideable waves to for all abilities.

 If you don’t already have your own board, local surf shops Piran Surf and Bathsheba in Perranporth have a wide choice of surfboards and equipment to hire or buy.

 If you’re staying with us in and around Perranporth you’re likely to spend a lot of time surfing at Droskyn at the southern end of Perranporth Beach.
 Or if you’re feeling adventurous, take the long stroll down to the other end of the beach for fun barrels and uncrowded surf at Penhale.

 Neighbouring Holywell Bay is also a great spot for improving surfers.
 It rarely gets too busy at this dune-backed beauty spot.
 Next along the coast is Crantock with strong shorebreaks at low tide and long peeling waves into the Gannel Estuary at high tide.

-Obviously no surfer can ignore the pull of Newquay which is the centre of the British surfing scene.
+Obviously no surfer can ignore the pull of wave-riding in Newquay which is the centre of the British surfing scene.
 Top of the list is Fistral Beach which often produces top quality waves but can get crowded with very good surfers and hoards of surf school beginners.
 On bigger days head to the more sheltered beaches of Towan, Great Western and Tolcarne beaches in Newquay Bay.

 Book Your Surf Holiday in North Cornwall